 Lightweight, machine washable, stretchable, seam taped, comfortable, water repellent and stylish.
-Boardshorts are a central piece in the modern surfers' surf wear collection.
+Boardshorts are a central piece in the surfer's closet.

 Boardshorts are a great way to free yourself from the wetsuit slavery, as long as the water temperature keeps the body ready to respond to the surfing maneuvers, without losing performance.

 The popularity of boardshorts is a consequence of the surfing lifestyle.
-The surf industry has been developing new materials, so that trunks get more flexible and lightweight during a wave ride.
+The surf industry has been developing new materials, so that trunks get more flexible and lightweight during each wave ride.

 The best boardshorts in the world are usually expensive, yet durable.
 Surf brands have designed cool models with several key features.
 If you're buying new boardshorts, take a look at a few details.

 Rip Curl's boardshorts use stretch fabrics that are fused with an equally flexible stretch tape.
-The Australian brand promises ergo fit designs and body-mapped paneling which reduces the need for seams in critical areas.
-Find the latest Rip Curl boardshorts.
+The Australian brand promises ergo fit designs and body-mapped paneling that reduces the need for seams in critical areas.

 Billabong says life's better in boardshorts.
 That is actually true and its Platinum X and Recycler series offer side binding, wave patch and epic stretch boardshorts.
 Comfortable trunks whether you're surfing or checking the swell from the coast.

 Quiksilver has been developing the Cypher boardshorts and testing them with international surfing stars like Kelly Slater and Dane Reynolds.
 Water repellant construction, double up closure, machine wash possibilities and outseam features put their boardshorts in the top rankings.